 Lili and Ryan’s comedic song Haven’t You Noticed brought a resounding round of applause as Ryan tried to explain he was gay to Lili, and she continued to think otherwise as she planned their wedding in the past.

 Stephanie’s Hey is her acceptance song for finally getting over her ex-husband and her willingness to enter the dating world again, no matter how scary it may be.

 Bisen-Hersh perfectly weaves the lyrics and music to enhance the story throughout the two-hour production in this fantastic new theater.
 The show initially ran two years ago before the pandemic shuttered Broadway and Off-Broadway.
-Theatergoers are glad to see the return of this exciting new musical that was the recipient of four 2021 Broadway World Off-Broadway Awards, including Best Production of a Musical, Best New Score, Best New Book, and Best Direction of a musical.
+Theatergoers are glad to see the return of this exciting new musical that was the recipient of four 2021 Broadway World Off-Broadway Awards, including Best Production of a Musical, Best New Score, Best New Book, and Best Direction of a Musical.

 Love Quirks, A New Musical (Based on Actual Events) at the AMT Theater.
 Music and lyrics by Seth Bisen Hersh; book by Mark Childers; lighting/sound design by Rocky Noel; set design by Josh Iacovelli; assistant stage manager Tylar Traum; costume design by Edward Kershaw; musical direction by Austin Nuckols; production stage manager Brent Michael Jones; directed by Brian Cildes.

-Starring Erin Lamar, Maggie McDowell, Matthew Schatz, and Lauren Testerman.
+It stars Erin Lamar, Maggie McDowell, Matthew Schatz, and Lauren Testerman.

 AMT Theater, 354 West 45th Street, NY NY

-Production runs two hours with a ten-minute intermission.
+The production runs two hours with a ten-minute intermission.
 The show runs through September 2.